Featured Article

 Step 1: Best Time to Check Your Tongue

-For accurate winter tongue diagnosis, examine your tongue:
+For more consistent winter tongue photos, examine your tongue:

 • First thing in the morning, before eating or drinking